 All Neuroscience Program graduate students in good standing are fully supported during their tenure at MSU from one or a combination of sources.
-In general, Neuroscience Program graduate students receive a graduate assistantship stipend from the Neuroscience Program during their first two years or are appointed to a fellowship for two years to the Neuroscience Program Training Grant.
-The stipend for students entering in 2015 is approximately $26,000.
+The stipend for students entering 2021-2022 is approximately $29,364.
 In addition, all graduate assistants and fellows receive a full tuition waiver each semester (up to nine credits in Fall and Spring semesters; up to five in summer semester), waiver of matriculation fees, and paid health insurance.

 Additional NSP Financial Support

 - NSP Road Fellowship - Eligible to first year rotation students to help defray travel cost between MSU and Grand Rapids